Sponsored content

 Croatia has grown in popularity as a travel destination because of its Mediterranean location, cultural heritage, mild climate, diverse landscape, and natural wonders.
 It also offers better value for money than many western European countries.

 And one of the Croatian tourist gems is the region around the famous city of Dubrovnik, itself one of the most beautiful of European destinations.
 Dubrovnik is a unique medieval city surrounded by iconic city walls and recognised by UNESCO as a World Heritage Site.
-Add in the attractions of exploring the islands along this stretch of the Adriatic coast and and you've got a recipe for discovery and adventure that's irresistible for international tourists.
+Add in the attractions of exploring Neretva County and the islands along this stretch of the Adriatic coast, known as the Dubrovnik Riviera, and you've got an irresistible recipe for discovery and adventure for international visitors.

 Where is the Dubrovnik and Neretva County region?